ronawho/distributed-lsb/README.md

 the most common implementations are [MPICH](https://www.mpich.org/) and [OpenMPI](https://www.open-mpi.org/) or derivatives of these.

+The MPI LSD Radix sort here uses C++'s `std::vector` to store the portion of the array per-rank.
+It uses a `struct DistributedArray` abstraction to make it clearer what operations apply to distributed (rather than local) arrays and to make it more readable to go between global indices and local indices.
+In each shuffle step, it stably sorts the local data by the digit.
+It uses `MPI_Alltoallv` to communicate counts between the global counts arrays and the local counts arrays and to shuffle the data.
+One challenge with that is that, while the algorithm computes what to send to each other node, it doesn't directly compute how much to receive from each other node, so it does a preparatory `MPI_Alltoallv` to share that information.

 ### OpenSHMEM

 [OpenSHMEM](http://openshmem.org/) is a library for one-sided communication.

+Similarly to the MPI version, the OpenSHMEM LSD Radix sort here uses C++'s `std::vector` to store the portion of the array per-rank and a `struct DistributedArray` abstraction to make it clearer what operations apply to distributed (rather than local) arrays and to make it more readable to go between global indices and local indices.
+In each shuffle step, it stably sorts the local data by the digit.
+It uses the strided `iput` and `iget` functions to copy counts data between global counts arrays and local counts arrays.
+It uses `shmem_putmem` copy the array elements.